oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 region = "us-phoenix-1"
 service_label = "dev"
 ```

 A production environment in Ashburn:
 ```
 region = "us-ashburn-1"
 service_label = "prod"
 ```

 Fully isolated environments require distinct Terraform configurations, therefore distinct variable sets and distinct Terraform state files.
 With Terraform CLI, create a separate Workspace to each environment.
 With OCI Resource Manager, create a separate Stack to each environment.
-Check [Ways to Deploy](#ways_to_deploy) section for more details.
+Check [Ways to Deploy](#ways-to-deploy) section for more details.

 The middle ground approach is typically used by organizations that see network and security as shared services and want to provide separate environments for application and database resources.
 This is coming soon in the Landing Zone.

-# <a name="ways_to_deploy"></a>5.
+# <a name="ways-to-deploy"></a>5.
 Ways to Deploy

 Landing Zone can be deployed on OCI in a few ways.
 This section describes and examines them, providing guidance when to use each one.